-To verify that you've successfully configured standalone EOP to deliver spam to the Junk Email folder in hybrid environment, do any of the following steps:
+To verify that you've successfully configured standalone EOP to deliver spam to the Junk Email folder in hybrid environments, do any of the following steps:

-In the EAC, go to Mail flow > Rules, select the rule, and then click Edit to verify the settings.
+In the EAC, go to Mail flow > Rules, select the rule, and then select Edit to verify the settings.

-In the Exchange Management Shell, replace <RuleName> with the name of the mail flow rule, and rul the following command to verify the settings:
+In the Exchange Management Shell, replace <RuleName> with the name of the mail flow rule, and run the following command to verify the settings:

 Get-TransportRule -Identity "<RuleName>" | Format-List

-In an external email system that doesn't scan outbound messages for spam, send a Generic Test for Unsolicited Bulk Email (GTUBE) message to an affected recipient, and confirm that it's delivered to their Junk Email folder.
+In an external email system that doesn't scan outbound messages for spam, send a Generic Test for Unsolicited Bulk Email (GTUBE) message to an affected recipient, and confirm that the message is delivered to the Junk Email folder.
 A GTUBE message is similar to the European Institute for Computer Antivirus Research (EICAR) text file for testing malware settings.